greg-raven/grus/_posts/2016-09-19-oppose-any-expansion-of-the-h-2b-visa-program.md

 ---
-title: 'Oppose any expansion of the H-2B visa program'
+title: "Oppose any expansion of the H-2B visa program"
 layout: post
 categories:
 - Letters